c0pperdragon/Amiga-Digital-Video/db23_hack/README.md

 I also don't know which hardware would need the negative voltage.
 So whatever the usage was, it will not work.
 * SCART adapters:
 This is the only real use case that is probably still relevant.
-Many Amiga-to-SCART cables use the +12 volt output to generate the signaling voltage to switch the TV to RGB mode.
-Many TVs do not need this signal and can be switched to RGB manually.
-But some TVs rely on this signal.
-In this case you would have to rework the cable to get the signaling voltage from pin 23 (+5 volt) instead.
-This may probably also require to change the resistors in the cable to match the other voltage.
+Many Amiga-to-SCART cables use the +12 volt output to generate the signal to auto-select the SCART input to be shown on the TV.
+I am not sure what the TV will do if this signal now is a randomly toggling input.
+In the best case you only need to select the SCART input manually.
+In the worst case the TV will be too confused to work.
+In this case you need to rewire the SCART adapter to use the 5V instead of the 12V for this signaling.

 ## Doing the modifications